BarunChaudhury/Cofee_Shop_Sales-Dashboard/Coffee Shop Sales Dashboard/README.md

 ## ✨ Key Functionalities

-**Tooltips** – Hover over data points to view detailed sales, orders, and quantity metrics.
+**Tooltips** – Hover over specific days in the calendar or hours in the heatmap to see detailed sales, orders, and quantity metrics.

 ## 🔧 Tools Used: